 “I’ll be Goddamned,” Sanders said.
 The convention in Australia hadn’t helped.

-Pete Harman had evidently cataloged the eleven secret ingredients that the Colonel had purchased, and he had reverse-engineered the pressure frying process.
+Sneaky Pete Harman had evidently cataloged the eleven secret ingredients that the Colonel had purchased, and he had reverse-engineered the pressure frying process.
 The name “Kentucky Fried Chicken” came from the sign painter, who suggested it when Harman was unsure how to refer to the Colonel’s creation.
-Somehow Sanders was not infuriated by this apparent underhandedness (or, at least, that was the story eventually decided upon).
+Somehow Sanders was not infuriated by this apparent underhandedness (or, at least, that was the story eventually agreed upon).
 With the surprise reappearance of the Colonel, Harman agreed to officially franchise—the first person to do so—and Sanders laid claim to the name “Kentucky Fried Chicken.”
 They sealed the deal with a handshake.
 Harman soon invented the infamous “bucket meal” and opened additional locations.
 Within five years his annual restaurant revenue multiplied twenty-fold.